 Information Systems, headquartered in McLean, Virginia, is a leading global provider of advanced solutions for the DoD, national intelligence,

-cyber security; information technology; and systems engineering and integration.
+government support systems and systems engineering and integration.

 Financial results for Northrop Grumman's Information Systems segment were as follows: